 Stem Cells for Immune Modulation and Antimicrobial Activity

-Faculty in the Department of Clinical Sciences and the Laboratory for Regenerative Medicine use stem cells to suppress abnormal immune responses in inflammatory diseases such as asthma and inflammatory bowel disease.
-They are also investigating the ability of mesenchymal stem cells (MSC) to stimulate healing and reduce inflammation in chronic kidney disease.
-More recent studies are now investigating the generation of induced pluripotent stem cells (iPSC) and their potential for inducing regeneration of organs such as the liver and kidney and spinal cord.
+Faculty in the Department of Clinical Sciences and the Laboratory for Regenerative Medicine, use stem cells to suppress abnormal immune responses in inflammatory diseases such as asthma and inflammatory bowel disease.
+They are also investigating the ability of mesenchymal stem cells (MSCs) to stimulate healing and reduce inflammation in chronic kidney disease.
+More recent studies are now investigating the generation of induced pluripotent stem cells (iPSCs) and their potential for inducing regeneration of organs such as the liver, kidney and spinal cord.

-Program faculty: Dr. Jessica Quimby, Dr. Steven Dow, and Dr. Tracy Webb
+Program faculty: Drs.
+Jessica Quimby, Steven Dow, and Tracy Webb

-Studies are underway to investigate whether intravenous injection of MSC can be used as a novel method of suppressing airway inflammation in asthma, using in vitro studies and mouse models in collaboration with researchers at National Jewish.
+Studies are underway to investigate whether intravenous injections of MSCs can be used as a novel method of suppressing airway inflammation in asthma, using in vitro studies and mouse models in collaboration with researchers at National Jewish.
 Studies are also being conducted in a feline model of asthma at the University of Missouri under the direction of Dr. Carol Reinero.

-Program faculty: Dr. Steven Dow and collaborators Dr. Carol Reinero (U Miss.) and Dr. Katsuiki Takeda (National Jewish Health)
+Program faculty: Dr. Steven Dow and collaborators Dr. Carol Reinero (U Miss.) and Dr. Katsuyki Takeda (National Jewish Health)

-Several studies are currently underway in dogs with chronic hepatitis to investigate the ability of mesenchymal stem cells to suppress inflammation and stimulate liver healing in dogs with naturally-occurring chronic hepatitis.
-Patients are currently being enrolled in 2 different clinical trials, under the direction of Drs.
+Several studies are currently underway in dogs with chronic hepatitis to investigate the ability of MSCs to suppress inflammation and stimulate liver healing in dogs with naturally-occurring chronic hepatitis.
+Patients are currently being enrolled in two different clinical trials, under the direction of Drs.
 David Twedt and Allison Bradley.

-Program faculty: Dr. David Twedt, Dr. Allison Bradley, and Dr. Steven Dow
+Program faculty: Drs.
+David Twedt, Allison Bradley, and Steven Dow

-Recent studies in the CIRM have uncovered unique biological properties of activated MSC, which produce factors that potently suppress bacterial infections.
-Studies in rodent models have shown that MSC treatment combined with conventional antibiotic therapy can significantly control chronic wound infections.
+Recent studies in the Center for Immune and Regenerative Medicine (CIRM) have uncovered unique biological properties of activated MSCs, which produce factors that potently suppress bacterial infections.
+Studies in rodent models have shown that MSCs treatment, combined with conventional antibiotic therapy, can significantly control chronic wound infections.
 A clinical trial in dogs with chronic wound infections with drug-resistant bacteria is being conducted to explore this treatment effect.

-Program faculty: Dr. Valerie Johnson and Dr. Steven Dow
+Program faculty: Drs.
+Valerie Johnson and Steven Dow

 Mesenchymal Stem Cells for Bone Healing

-Researchers in the Animal Cancer Center are using mesenchymal stem cells (MSC) to enhance bone healing following surgery or radiation therapy for bone cancer, with the ultimate goal of improving treatment outcomes in children and dogs with bone cancer.
+Researchers in the Flint Animal Cancer Center are using mesenchymal stem cells (MSCs) to enhance bone healing following surgery or radiation therapy for bone cancer, with the ultimate goal of improving treatment outcomes in children and dogs with bone cancer.

-Effects of mesenchymal stem cells (MSC) on incorporation of massive cortical allografts following limb salvage surgery.
+Effects of mesenchymal stem cells (MSCs) on incorporation of massive cortical allografts following limb salvage surgery

 Program faculty: Dr. Nicole Ehrhart